Kong/docs.konghq.com/app/_hub/kong-inc/request-callout/overview/_index.md

 ### Callout that dynamically customizes URL via Lua code

-Similarly to the previous example, the following callout uses Lua code to customize the request.
+Similar to the previous example, the following callout uses Lua code to customize the request.
 Now, instead of running after the response is received, the Lua code executes before the request is made.